HIV Screening Treatment

 The type of test done is determined by the time from when a person could have been infected with HIV.
 If the potential HIV infection was:

 • < 3 days ago – do not think about testing.
-Instead see our Doctor to talk about HIV PEP to reduce the risk of infection.
+Instead, talk to our doctor about HIV post0exposure prophylaxis (PEP) to reduce the risk of infection following a possible exposure.

 • 10 to 28 days ago – the HIV RNA PCR test is recommended as a conclusive test.
 Blood is drawn from the arm and sent to the lab.
 It may take several days to get results.